CornCodeCreators/discogs-api-client/README.md

 ## Setup
 ### Installation

-Use Composer to add the client to your Symfony project:
+Use Composer to add the client to your project:

 ```bash
 composer require corncodecreators/discogs-api-client